Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 National Volunteer Week Post

-This week is National Volunteer Week, and we're honoring the people who make [organization name] possible.
-Our volunteers contributed [number] hours this year, supported [number] events, and helped [specific impact — e.g., "feed 4,000 neighbors," "mentor 150 students," "clean up 12 miles of trail"].
+This week is National Volunteer Week.
+Our volunteers contributed [number] hours this year and helped [specific impact — e.g., “feed 4,000 neighbors,” “mentor 150 students”].
+To everyone who gave their time: you are the reason this works. 🙏 #NationalVolunteerWeek

 Quick Appreciation Shoutout